ammar-homaida-statistics/easystatisticsacademy/modeling/assumptions/violations/index.md

     <h2>Looking Ahead</h2>

     <p>
-      Individual assumption violations rarely occur in isolation.
+      The existence of assumption violations raises an important question:
     </p>

     <p>
-      Real datasets often exhibit multiple issues simultaneously, including nonlinearity, heteroscedasticity, dependence, and influential observations.
+      How sensitive are statistical conclusions to imperfections in the data and model?
     </p>

     <p>
-      The next lesson explores assumption violations more broadly and discusses how analysts respond when assumptions are not fully satisfied.
+      The next lesson introduces robustness and explains why some methods remain reliable even when assumptions are not perfectly satisfied.
     </p>

     <!-- TAKEAWAYS -->